manospits/rtcef/README.md

 Complex Event Forecasting (CEF) is a process whereby Complex Events (CEs) are forecasted over an input stream.
 For example, in the maritime domain CEF could forecast a CE expressing the arrival of a ship in a specific port, over a stream of maritime positional data.
 For CEF, _RTCEF_, currently supports Wayeb, a Scala implemented CEF engine.
 In the future more engines/models will be supported.

+### Run-time hyper-parameter optimisation
+For many CEF models, hyper-parameters play major role in performance.
+While offline hyper-parameter optimisation can yield a near optimal set of parameters for a fixed time period, in practice it is not sufficient.
+This is because our world, and therefore data, is constantly evolving.
+For example, maritime vessels adapt their routes according to weather, fraudsters adapt their tactics to avoid detection and so on. _RTCEF_ offers the solution to this problem, by allowing run-time optimisation.
+More specifically it utilises Bayesian optimisation.
+Furthermore, since hyper-parameter optimisation can be an expensive task, it offers a retrain vs reoptimise policy.

 ### Architecture

 ![arch](https://github.com/manospits/rtcef/blob/main/docs/arch.png?raw=true)

+As seen in the above figure, _RTCEF_ has five services, the engine, the observer, the collector, the controller and the model factory.
+These work as follows:

+* **Engine:** The engine performs CEF, it reads simple events from the input stream and produces forecasts.
+Additionally, it produces a stream of performance reports (scores).
+* **Observer:** The observer service, monitors performance of the engine, and using a trend based policy it detects performance deterioration and issues **retrain** or **optimise** instructions.
+* **Collector:** The collector service, reads in parallel to the engine the input stream.
+In order to perform model retraining or optimisation appropriate dataset should be used.
+Therefore the collector using a window based policy retains subsets of the input stream in a sliding window approach and creates dataset versions.
+* **Controller:** The controller service, controls retraining or optimisation procedures.
+It reads instructions provided by the observer and accordingly commands the factory to create a model via retraining, or initialises an optimisation procedure with the factory, during which the controller serves as the optimiser.
+* **Factory:** The factory service, trains (and tests) models for retraining and optimisation procedures.
+Once a new model is available, i.e. a retrained model, or the best performing model of an optimisation procedure, the factory sends a model version to the Engine.
+The engine replaces its underlying model, and continues CEF with the most recent model version.
 ## Installation
  + _RTCEF_ is mostly implemented in Python 3.9.18, therefore the appropriate python version must be installed.
    + Additionally, the python packages included in the `requirements.txt` should be installed as well.